lukechilds/og-zkp/README.md

 ## How it works

-The prover is split into a **host** and a **guest**.
-The host runs outside the VM and gathers inputs: it looks up the address's first-seen transaction via mempool.space, fetches the raw transaction and SPV proof, and generates a Merkle proof against the compiled-in set of all Bitcoin block hashes.
+The prover is split into a host and a guest.
+The host runs outside the VM and gathers inputs.
+It looks up the address's first-seen transaction via mempool.space, fetches the raw transaction and SPV proof, and generates a Merkle proof against the compiled-in set of all Bitcoin block hashes.
 It then passes all of this into the [RISC Zero](https://risczero.com) zkVM guest program.

 You can also supply the raw transaction and SPV proof yourself (see [Airgap mode](#airgap-mode)), or point to a self-hosted mempool.space instance with `--mempool-api`.